zedttxj/Image-Processing-Tool-with-Matlab/README.md

 `partitionDecomposition` – Generates all possible 2D matrices that match the same partition structure.
 `convert2Bayer` – Converts an image into a Bayer pattern using a specified filter and configuration.
 `convertBayer2RGB` – Converts a Bayer-patterned image back into an RGB image.
+## Additional Tools
+If you need more tools, you can explore the `optional` folder.
 ## Warning
 When calling a command in MATLAB, please make sure to put a `;` at the end of the command to prevent unnecessary logs.
 This helps keep your MATLAB console clean and avoids displaying function outputs that you do not need.